 SEE: Wellness at work: How to support your team’s mental health (free PDF) (TechRepublic)

-The resolution seeks to end the unhealthy 'always-on' culture associated with teleworking where organisations expect their employees to be reachable at all times, and help ease the strain onbetween work and home life.
+The resolution seeks to end the unhealthy ‘always-on’ culture associated with teleworking where organisations expect their employees to be reachable at all times, and help ease the strain on remote workers struggling to define boundaries between work and home life.

 Alex Agius Saliba, the Maltese socialist MEP who brought the resolution before EU lawmakers, argued that the shift to remote working during COVID-19 had highlighted the negative impact that this style of working has on mental and physical health, despite the obvious benefits it has brought in helping to limit the spread of the disease and improving flexibility for employees.